 Premiered by The Verdehr Trio, Washington, DC, 21 October 2007

-[Another version was made by the composer for violin, soprano saxophone and piano.
-The saxophone part is very similar to the clarinet part, save for a few octave transpositions raising low notes into the range of the saxophone.]
+[Another version is possible for violin, soprano saxophone and piano.
+The soprano saxophone player should play from the clarinet part and should make a few octave transpositions if/as needed at the discretion of the player.]

 This work is available on

 AMERICAN IMAGES 4 - THE MAKING OF A MEDIUM, VOL. 19.